sjentsch/jamoviDocs/_pages/jg_31_unianova.rst

    |

-#. | The results is shown in the right panel:
+#. | The results are shown in the right panel:

    |output_unianova|